 Contract No. T/TS-476A-2 Substructure Repair & Scour Remediation - Districts 2 & 3, included under water repairs to both piers including concrete apron repairs, epoxy injection crack sealing, tremie concrete and concrete bag remediation.
 This contract also included masonry repointing at both abutments.
 This work was completed in 2010.

-Under Task Order Assignment No. C-715A-4, the Commission will be performing an in-depth inspection and developing a rehabilitation scoping study report.
+Under Task Order Assignment No. C-715A-4, the Commission performed an in-depth inspection of the bridge in 2019 and developed a rehabilitation scoping study report.